Killin' Time (Tina Cousins song)

-"Killin' Time" is the debut single by British singer, songwriter and former model Tina Cousins, released on 9 June 1997 from her debut album, Killing Time (1999).
-The song was written by Mark Topham and Karl Twigg, and initially charted at number 80 on the UK Singles Chart.
+"Killin' Time" is a song by British singer-songwriter Tina Cousins, released on 9 June 1997 as the lead single from her debut album, Killing Time (1999).
+The song was written by Mark Topham and Karl Twigg and initially charted at number 80 on the UK Singles Chart.
 In 1999, German DJ Sash!, who had collaborated with Cousins on "Mysterious Times", remixed "Killin' Time" for its re-release on 15 March 1999.
 "Killin' Time '99" peaked at number 15 in the United Kingdom, number 16 in Finland, and number 17 in Spain.

 Critical reception

 AllMusic editor MacKenzie Wilson described the song as a "jaunty pop tune twisted into a trance-like vibe".
 Michael Paoletta from Billboard complimented it as a "buoyant" hit.
 In 1999, a reviewer from Birmingham Evening Mail wrote, "The voice of Sash's "Mysterious Times", Cousins has returned to the dance pop sounds of the keyboard master for her second solo release.
 A relentless electronic beat underpins the sensual vocals which should prove a staple in the clubs leading up to the summer season."
 Chuck Campbell from Knoxville News Sentinel deemed it as "dark-tinged" in his review of Killing Time.
 Talia Jackson from Dayton Daily News said, "Brightening an otherwise familiar electronic techno setting, tracks such as "Killin' Time" and "Mysterious Times" mesh with her vocals."
 Chris Finan from Music Weeks RM gave the 1997 version four out of five, remarking that the Fishead mix "really is very good".
 Smash Hits declared it as a "hard hittin' floor filler", adding that it is "setting feet and booties moving in clubs everywhere.
 Tina has a huge voice."
 An editor from Sunday Mirror felt that "this is pure Saturday night disco", saying, "Where's my stilettos?"